Study the natural bodybuilding methods of Steve Reeves to gain countless insights.

-He had poor results with the standing heel raise for his calves, instead emphasizing the donkey calf raise or mostly heel raises with straight knees on a leg press machine to bring out the diamond shape of the gastrocnemius.
+He had poor results with the standing heel raise for his calves, instead emphasizing the donkey calf raise or heel raises with straight knees on a leg press machine to bring out the diamond shape of the gastrocnemius.
 He also did reverse leg press heel raises with bent knees to stretch and work the underlying soleus muscle of the legs.
-He admitted to not having to work his calves often though, believing in symmetry and therefore focusing on other bodyparts.
+He admitted to not having to work his calves often though and therefore focusing on other bodyparts to achieve balance.

 He accentuated his naturally flat, square chest through incline pressing that builds up the upper and outer pecs.
-An incline bench was a rare piece of equipment for the time.
+An incline bench was a rarer piece of equipment for the time.

 He also used an incline bench for biceps, mentioning the fuller range of motion and tremendous pump he got from curls performed on them.
 He also felt this prevented grotesque arms from developing that looked too thick in the middle, perhaps due to excessive brachialis development (my thought, not his own).

-He avoided building up and spreading the hip muscles, so no traditional back squats or dead-lifts, though he did perform some squats with a block under his heels or leg pressing to emphasize the quadriceps.
+He avoided building up and spreading the hip muscles, so no back squats or typical dead-lifts, though he did perform some squats with a block under his heels or leg pressing to emphasize the quadriceps.

-For his quads, he focused on front squats through a 2×4 wooden block to elevate the heels alongside hack squats for the rectus femoris and other heads of the quadriceps, especially the distal or lower regions, even using a specially-designed contraption for hack squats.
+For his quads, he focused on front squats through a 2×4 wooden block to elevate the heels alongside hack squats for the rectus femoris and other heads of the quadriceps, especially the distal or lower regions, even using a specially-designed contraption.